“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 878: Vikings – Invasions of England is a team-based wargame where two sides will face-off, controlling either the English nobles or the invading Vikings.
 As the English, teams can choose to play as either the English Housecarls (the king’s household troops) or Thegns (regional leaders).
 Whereas the Viking team can opt to play as the Norse freemen or as the infamous Viking Berserkers, the fearless warriors who fought in a trance-like fury.

-Each faction feels completely distinct and has their own strategies to contend with.
+Each faction feels completely distinct and has its own strategies to contend with.
 One of the great things about 878: Vikings – Invasions of England is that no matter what side you’re playing on, you will always feel hard-pressed.
 There’s no faction with a distinct advantage over the other.

 Combat & Thematic Dice